MrMejia24/PortfolioProject/Build Serverless Web Application/1. Host Static Website/README.md

 ![Step 2](https://user-images.githubusercontent.com/101837302/207904976-b0743f79-d77c-49c4-80eb-c4ac6880318c.PNG)

 ### 2. Create Git credentials for HTTPS connections to CodeCommit.
         a.
-In the IAM Console, Choose Users and pick the the IAM userthat you are going to utilize
+In the IAM Console, Choose Users and pick the the IAM user that you are going to utilize
         b.
 Goto the Security Credential tab, and in HTTPS Git credentials for AWS Commit , choose Generate
         c.
 Copy and save the username and password that IAM generated for you.